camaraproject/EnergyFootprintNotification/documentation/API_documentation/energy-footprint-API-Readiness-Checklist.md

 # API Readiness Checklist

-Checklist for API energy-footprint-notification 0.1.0 in r1.3
+Checklist for API energy-footprint 0.1.0 in r1.3